The 7 Deadly Estro-Sins: Antibacterial

 Bacteria Buster or Pesticide?

 Triclosan is a common antibacterial agent used in many different personal care products like antiperspirants, deodorants, hand sanitizers, dish soaps, laundry detergents, toothpastes, clothing, baby teething rings, consumer products and even socks!
 Triclosan has a xenoestrogen effect and is a suspected antiandrogen which has been linked to the feminization of fish and amphibians.
-It is an endocrine disruptor and is contributing to our global intersexed fish problem, various fertility and reproductive issues as well as cancers.
+It's an endocrine disruptor that's linked to obesity and is contributing to our global intersexed fish problem, various fertility and reproductive issues as well as cancers.
 Triclosan was first registered as a pesticide in 1969, and due to it's overuse is contributing to the rising level of dangerous dioxins now found in our rivers and lakes.

 So how do you avoid 2,4,4-trichloro-2-hydroxydiphenyl ester known to you as Triclosan?
 Luckily you don’t have to memorize a long string of unpronounceable words or go back to school to get a science degree.
 Triclosan is not only a pesticide it's also classified as a drug and most governments require it to have a Drug Identification Number (DIN) when used in certain antibacterial products.